-As we are responsible for creating the life we want, the choices we make has an effect on the people in our lives.
+As we’re responsible for creating the life we want, the choices we make has an effect on the people in our lives.
 Sometimes our choices can cause others to be angry, disappointed or let down.
-They may even try and make us feel guilty about the choices we have made.
+They may even try to make us feel guilty about the choices we have made.

 If others try to make us feel guilty, we may end up trying to justify why we’ve made the choices we have.

 There are situations which require us to explain the reasons for our decisions.
 For example, someone in a business may have to justify some of their decisions.
 Most times, there shouldn’t be a need for us to justify our choices and preferences.